On the Paradox of Certified Training: Background and Related Work

 Note that while some of the relaxations have more efficient implementations, they produce the same outputs as our formulation.
-We use this formulation as it allows us to capture all of the needed relaxations and further, our results are conceptual and hold for any implementation.
-We also note that for each set of equivalent relaxations, we choose one name and use it in the remainder of the paper.
+We use this formulation as it allows us to capture all of the needed relaxations, and further, our results are conceptual and hold for any implementation.

+\para{Tightness} Given a network robust around $\vx$, the success of certification with a relaxation depends on its \textit{tightness}.
+Intuitively, tighter relaxations utilize overapproximations that are closer to the approximated non-convex shapes, and produce tighter bounds $l_{i,j}$ and $u_{i,j}$ on each $x_{i,j}$.
+For a small number of relaxation pairs $(r_1, r_2)$, \eg hBox and IBP (see~\cref{app:hboxboxproof}), we can prove that $r_1$ is \emph{strictly tighter} than $r_2$ (\ie each bound is strictly tighter), implying that for any fixed network and perturbation, every example that is certified by $r_2$ is also certified by $r_1$.
+For most other pairs there is a consistent empirical understanding of relative tightness \citep{salman2019barrier,singh2019abstract}, which we will aim to quantify in \cref{sec:motivation}.
+We now proceed to introduce the specifics of commonly used relaxations.